Mildura - North

 The level of cultural diversity witnessed in Mildura - North was found to be above average when compared nationally for a number of language and cultural background related metrics

-Mildura-North had a cultural diversity index above average, with 18.3% of its population born overseas and 16.2% speaking languages other than English at home.
-Christianity was the predominant religion in Mildura-North, comprising 44.0% of its population.
-Notably, Buddhism was overrepresented at 3.1%, compared to the regional average of 2.1%.
+Mildura-North has a cultural diversity above average, with 18.3% of its population born overseas and 16.2% speaking a language other than English at home.
+Christianity is the predominant religion in Mildura-North, accounting for 44.0% of its population.
+Notably, Buddhism is overrepresented compared to the rest of Victoria, making up 3.1% of Mildura-North's population.

 Frequently Asked Questions - Diversity